drobotik/eav/README.md

 ```

 ### Database connection
-This tool uses Laravel Capsule for connections.
+EAV uses Laravel Capsule for connections.
-For Laravel apps, package can be used as is, it's trying to use default connection.
+For Laravel apps, it's trying to use default connection and can be used as is.
 For other cases, initialize a Capsule instance:
 ```php
 $capsule = new Capsule;